westerntoad/tcss343-vid-analysis/script-draft-1.md

 ## Magic Bitboards

 A single lookup for every combination of origin square, friendly square, and enemy square input?
-If we were to have a single lookup table for every possible combination of these inputs, we would end up with astronomically large tables taking up quintillions of Zettabytes of space; however, there are many strategies in our toolbet we can use to optimize the space we need.
+If we were to have a single lookup table for every possible combination of these inputs, we would end up with astronomically large tables taking up quintillions of Zettabytes of space!
+In comparison, the total of both the knight and king lookup tables required a total of 1 Kilobyte of space.
+Luckily, there are many strategies in our toolbet we can use to optimize the space we require for our lookup table.

 > *Notes for the size of lookup table:* \
 > *Number of possible origin squares = 64* \